KennaSecurity/All_Samples/Scanner Vulnerabilities Report/README.md

 ## Updates/Edits needed to execute the script

 ### 1: Update the base_url
-By default, https://api.kennasecurity.com/ is being used.
+By default, https://api.kennasecurity.com/ is being used on Line # 17.
 Update it to w.r.t your environment.

 ### 2: API Key Token
 Set an environment variable named KENNA_API_KEY with your actual API key as its value.
 The way you do this can vary depending on your operating system and the interface you're using (command line, graphical interface, etc.).